HERSTORY.

 — Junction Magazine

-Tessa’s decades-long influence on environmental and community initiatives can still be felt, having spearheaded projects of national significance as Chairperson of the Mahurangi Coastal Path Trust, President of Mahurangi Action Incorporated and Chief Executive of Squash NSW.
+Tessa’s decades-long influence on environmental and community initiatives can still be felt, having spearheaded projects of national significance as Chairperson of the Mahurangi Coastal Path Trust, and President of Mahurangi Action Incorporated.

 As for what’s next?